 There is quite a bit of variation depending on where you are in the Highlands.
 The western Highlands, because of the mountains and coastal winds, are one of the wettest and windiest areas in Europe.
 The Isle of Skye gets more rain than Inverness, for example.
 Check the forecast before you leave and be prepared for rain with a good waterproof jacket, sturdy shoes, and comfortable layers you can adjust throughout the day.

 We have visited the Highlands in every season now.
-Our first trip in August gave us four out of five good weather days, but the group the week before our tour had four out of five gray and rainy days.
+Our first trip in August gave us four out of five good weather days, but the group the week before our tour had four out of five grey and rainy days.
 You just never know, and it is best to be prepared for anything.

-Midges and Ticks
+Midges and ticks

 If you are planning a Scottish Highlands itinerary, you will likely spend some time walking, hiking, or climbing.
 Scotland has several pests that you may encounter depending on the time of year, including ticks, mosquitoes, and the dreaded highland midge.

-If you are traveling in the Highlands in spring or summer, come prepared with a midge repellent such as Smidge and consider a midge head net if you plan to be outdoors at dawn or dusk.
+If you are travelling in the Highlands in spring or summer, come prepared with a midge repellent such as Smidge and consider a midge head net if you plan to be outdoors at dawn or dusk.

 Also watch out for ticks, as I picked up several from wandering through the high grasses around the lochs in the summer.
 Check your scalp and body for them after walking in grassy areas.
 The best protection for ticks is using an insect repellent containing DEET or permethrin and wearing clothing without skin-exposing gaps.
-If you are not familiar with ticks, read about the proper way to remove a tick in case one becomes attached.
+If you are not familiar with ticks, read about the proper way to remove a tick from the US CDC in case one becomes attached.

 Best time of year to visit the Scottish Highlands